kwalker3000/audiophile-e-commerce/README.md

 **Some notes...**

+Most of the data is retrieved server side with database and api calls.

 There are 2 different database types being used.
 Not sure this is good practice but I prefer postgres and wanted to implement it into the project.
 However, MongoDB made the most sense for the product data.